pmckenz1/monarda_fistulosa_color/README.md

 ## Code

-The code is broken into two main directories: `notebooks_pipeline` and `notebooks_figures`.
+The code is broken into four main directories:
 * `notebooks_pipeline` contains notebooks documenting the steps we took to create our full dataset, including downloading images, filtering them with GPT, and phenotyping flower color.
 * `notebooks_figures` contains code to reproduce figures and analyses for the manuscript.
 Everything in this directory is simply analysis of the data produced previously by `notebooks_pipeline`.
+* `validation` contains code for producing a subset of 500 images to distribute to co-authors to bin images into lighting categories, and it contains their manually entered labels.
+* `notebooks_extra` contains extraneous notebooks -- one for producing a full list of data contributors to the final dataset, and one for testing for temporal biases in color from the final dataset.

 ### `notebooks_pipeline`